Wrong Fire Extinguisher Selection in Indian Industries

 • Acetylene

-Found in kitchens, fabrication yards, and gas storage areas.
+Found in fabrication areas, kitchens, and gas storage locations.

 Electrical Fires